Markmix-Studios/radio/README.md

 # Markmix Radio 🎧

-Welcome to the official repository for **Markmix Radio**—your home for uplifting Christian gospel content and inspirational radio programming.
+Welcome to the official repository for **Markmix Radio**—your home of good music, better experience.

 ---